-In an attempt to enhance my career (ie, boost my wages) way back in the 1990s, I started reading a lot of Visual C++ books.
+In an attempt to enhance my career (ie, boost my salary) way back in the 1990s, I started reading a lot of Visual C++ books.
 Visual C++ is a coding language used for creating applications and remains a sought after skill.
 To be sure, that particular skill’s had a dramatic impact on my life’s trajectory.
 Anyway, while I do enjoy reading such books, the task requires serious focus.
-Upon spending increasing time in a favorite book store, perusing the content of various Visual C++ books, I couldn’t help but detect some low key jazz consistently playing in the background.
+Upon spending increasing time in a favorite book store perusing the content of various Visual C++ books, I couldn’t help but detect some low key jazz consistently playing in the background.
 Upon Google search, there’s plenty of hits as it relates to an association of improved reading comprehension while being exposed to certain music genres.
 Personally, and curiously, that book store’s subtle jazz music supported Google’s findings.
 Now, many years later, as I scrutinize code, there’s likely to be some saxophone, trumpet, and piano sounds playing, helping me to make sense of it.
 Correspondingly, the following’s my top 10 jazz album list (alphabetically, otherwise in no particular order).
-Links below deliver you to Spotify’s album offerings and presently their sign up’s free if you can live with the occasional advertisement.
-What’s missing from the list below?
+Links below deliver you to Spotify’s album offerings and presently sign up’s free (if you can live with the occasional advertisement).
+Also, I’ve viewed plenty of sites listing best jazz albums.
+However, this link’s an excellent source, offering a summation of 37 such lists.
+What’s missing from my rankings below?
 Reach out and let me know!

 2. John Coltrane: Blue Train <- A pleasure.
 Often leave it playing for days.

 3. Miles Davis: In A Silent Way <- Zenful jazz.
 Haven’t come across else anything quite like it.

 4. Miles Davis: Kind of Blue <- There’s a reason it’s largely declared the greatest jazz album.
 Like, ever.